DionneMaguire/dionnes_wines/README.md

 ## Purpose of this site

 This site has been created so that users can buy wine from the store.
 Users can also read the wine descriptions to help decide what to buy.
 They can also read the blog posts about new wines, vineyards etc.  Users can also add reviews about their shopping experience and also review individual wines that they have bought.
 These reviews are available for all users to view.
 The store owner/ superuser can add, edit and delete wines available for sale.
-The store owner can also add blog posts for all users to view.
+The store owner can also add blog posts for all users to view and edit and delete the blogs.
 All users can buy from the store whether they are logged in or not.
 The advantage of logged in users is that their delivery information can be stored and also their order history is displayed in their profile.

 ![Am I responsive](/documentation/images/amiresp-wine.png)